500 Supreme Court Judgments Concerning Labor Law

 2.2 Unregistered Executive

-Defendant, Appellant, and Appellee: MetLife Life Insurance Company
+* Defendant, Appellant, and Appellee: MetLife Life Insurance Corporation

 b.
-The plaintiff, while working as a manager at ○○○○ Bank, was appointed as an unregistered executive, a vice president, on December 15, 2003, overseeing the "Bancassurance and Direct Marketing" division as the Function Head.
-There was no separate employment contract between the plaintiff and the defendant.
+The plaintiff, having previously worked as a division chief at ○○○○ Bank, was appointed as an executive officer (nonregistered) at the defendant company on December 15,2003, overseeing the "Bancassurance and Direct Marketing" division.
+There was no separate employment contract written between the plaintiff and the defendant.

 << < 1 > >>